Community Choice Energy

 |Flipping the Switch on Renewable Energy||Monterey Bay Community Power Press Conference, March 2018|

-Monterey Bay Community Power is Central Coast Community Energy (CCCE) as of Sep., 2020.
+As of September 2020, Monterey Bay Community Power (MBCP) is Central Coast Community Energy (CCCE).
 CCCE is a locally-controlled public agency supplying clean and renewable electricity for residents and businesses in Monterey, San Benito, parts of San Luis Obispo and Santa Cruz Counties.
 CCCE is based on a local energy model called community choice energy that partners with the local utility (in our case PG&E or SCE) which continues to provide consolidated billing, electricity transmission and distribution, customer service and grid maintenance services.
 PG&E accounts within CCCE’s service area will be enrolled in CCCE’s default electric program, 3Cchoice unless they choose to opt-up to 3Cprime, 100% renewable energy or they opt-out and return to PG&E or SCE bundled service.
-CCCE provides a customer bill savings on electric generation rates, inclusive of any exit fees, when compared to your utility provider. https://3cenergy.org/
+CCCE provides a customer bill savings on electric generation rates, inclusive of any exit fees, when compared to your utility provider.

 - Subscribe to the 3CE Monthly Newsletter

-- Online Financial Resources Available for 3CE Customers
+- Online Financial Resources Available for CCCE Customers

 - Home Electric Vehicle Charger and Electric Panel Rebate Program